 Adem Yavuz Elveren

 June 06, 2019

 The Economics of Military Spending offers a comprehensive analysis of the effect of military expenditures on the economy.
-It is the first book to provide both a theoretical and empirical investigation of how military spending affects the profit rate, a key indicator of the health of a capitalist...
+It is the first book to provide both a theoretical and an empirical investigation of how military spending affects the profit rate, a key indicator of the health of a...

 Julian F. Müller

-This book poses the question, how can we organize the society in such a way that our disagreement about facts and norms works to the benefit of everyone?
+This book poses the question: How can we organize society in such a way that our disagreement about facts and norms works to the benefit of everyone?
 In response, it makes the argument for polycentric democracy, a political arrangement consisting of various political units that enjoy different...